Vedxnt299/Real-Time-Transaction-and-Audit-Log-System-/README.md

 - Transaction creation APIs are secured using Basic Authentication.
 - All transactions are persistently stored in PostgreSQL and act as an immutable audit log.

+### NOTE - Screenshots of the application can be found in the [Screenshots](#screenshots) section below.

 ## Features Implemented

-- User creation and retrieval
+- User creation and retrieval via REST APIs
 - Balance management per user
 - Secure fund transfer between users
+- Atomic transaction handling using @Transactional
-- Transaction persistence with sender, receiver, amount, status, and timestamp
+- Persistent audit logging with sender, receiver, amount, status, and timestamp
+- User-specific transaction history (sender or receiver)
+- Global transaction history across all users
+- Pagination support for transaction logs
+- DTO-based response mapping for API safety
-- Real-time UI refresh after successful transactions
+- Real-time UI refresh after successful operations
-- Proper error handling for invalid operations (e.g., non-existent users)
+- Centralized exception handling and validation

 ## Security Design